Shipping a car from Chicago to Los Angeles Guide

 If you are not sure which service to pick, share your concerns with our logistics experts who will be happy to help, so you make the choice that suits you and your car best.

 How much does it cost to ship my vehicle from Chicago to Los Angeles?

 It’s important to understand the economics of a vehicle shipping quote.
 The cost to ship a car depends on a few factors: vehicle’s make and model, any added modifications, the operability of your vehicle, distance and pick up/drop off locations, type of transport, and supply and demand fluctuations.

 Make, model, and modifications

 The bigger and heavier your vehicle is, the more it’ll cost to transport it.
 Also, don’t forget to mention any modifications done to your vehicle.
-In some cases, modifications mean change in vehicle’s dimensions and weight.
+In some cases, modifications mean a change in the vehicle’s dimensions and weight.